legislation/legislation-gate-amendments/doc/getting-started/getting-started.md

 ### Software dependencies ###

-* The GATE Developer environment, available from [the GATE download page](https://gate.ac.uk/download).
-	* The Legislation Amendments GATE pipeline package has been tested with GATE 8.2, GATE 8.6.1 and GATE 9.0.1.
-  * **Note:** GATE 8.5 and onwards use an online plugin repository instead of bundling plugins, and so **the format of .gapp files has changed.** The default version of the application (`legislation-amendments.gapp`) uses the new format.
-If you are using GATE 8.2–8.4, make sure to use the `legislation-amendments-pre-gate-8.5.gapp` application file instead.
 * A Java JDK, version 8 or later.
 You can download a free, open licensed JDK from the [OpenJDK website](https://openjdk.java.net/).
+* The GATE Developer environment, available from [the GATE download page](https://gate.ac.uk/download).
+	* The Legislation Amendments GATE pipeline package has been tested with GATE 9.0.1.
+(Earlier GATE versions are unlikely to work with the bundled Prolog Parser plugin.)
 * The Prolog Parser GATE plugin, which you can build from source in the `gate-resources/Prolog_Parser/` folder, or is available pre-built from the [releases page of the GATE pipeline repository on Github](https://github.com/legislation/gate-legislation-amendments/releases).
 * Apache FOP, available from the [Apache FOP downloads page](https://xmlgraphics.apache.org/fop/download.html).
 * Saxon HE, an XSLT execution engine used to run the transforms.
 You should download [Saxon HE 12.4 from the Saxonica Github page](https://github.com/Saxonica/Saxon-HE/releases/SaxonHE12-4).